What is Long-term Care?

 Friendships, fun exercise programs, and group excursions into the community are part of the active and independent lifestyle found in senior communities.

 UR Medicine Home Care offers help following an illness, injury, or hospitalization—services such as personal care assistance, rehabilitation, skilled nursing, wound care, intravenous medication therapy, Meals-on-Wheels, and hospice care.

-You might also consider Adult Day Care which offers a change of scene for the senior and respite for the caregivers.
+You might also consider Adult Day Care, which offers a change of scene for older adults and respite for their caregivers.